slowpaddle/PLC500/README.md

 # Canaduino PLC500
+**This Arduino library is intend for use with the CANADUINO PLC 500 Series boards.**

 **Library version 2.0.1 (Updated from V1.0.1)**

+**If you were using the old library you will need to modify your code to use the new version.**

 **There are also examples of reading/writing the SD card and accessing the clock module.**

-This Arduino library is intend for use with the CANADUINO PLC 500 Series boards.

 This library and sample code is open source and free to use/modify.